galazel/galazel/README.md

 ## About Me

-I am currently a student of Bachelor of Science in Information Technology (BSIT), with a strong passion for continuous learning and professional growth.
-My academic journey has allowed me to develop a solid foundation in both theoretical and practical aspects of information technology.
+I am currently a student of Bachelor of Science in Information Technology (BSIT), with a strong passion(false) for continuous learning and professional growth.

 ## Technical Skills